mrx7014/HorizonUX/README.md

 - **Keep It Real**: If you snag any of my goodies, just make sure to keep it open source and hit me up with some credit!
 Sharing is caring, y’all! 🤗💯

-Thanks for dropping by!
-You’re a total legend! 💖✨
+Thanks for dropping by, You’re a true legend! 💖✨

 # Stuffs to include in your rom, still not finished.
 > [!NOTE]